-Tree-based methods partition the covariate space into homogeneous subgroups via binary splits, effectively capturing complex covariate interactions.
-The most widely used algorithm is CART, which exhaustively searches all covariates and cutpoints to maximize an impurity measure.
-However, CART is prone to selection bias toward variables with many possible splits \parencite{kass1980exploratory, segal1988regression} or missing values \parencite{kim2001classification} and provides no formal test of split significance; although pruning can control tree size, its inherent bias can still compromise interpretability.
-Conditional inference trees (CIT; \parencite{hothorn2006unbiased}) address this issue by testing the global null of independence via permutation tests, which ensures an unbiased choice of splitting variable. \textcite{fu2017survival} adapted both CART and CIT to LTRC data-yielding LTRC-CART and LTRC-CIT and showed that LTRC-CIT tends to perform better than LTRC-CART in recovering true tree structure and in survival prediction, particularly under small sample sizes or heavy censoring.
+Tree-based methods partition the covariate space into homogeneous subgroups through binary splits that effectively capture complex covariate interactions.
+The most widely used algorithm is CART, which exhaustively searches all covariates and cutpoints to minimize an impurity measure.
+However, CART is prone to selection bias toward variables with many possible splits \parencite{kass1980exploratory, segal1988regression} or missing values \parencite{kim2001classification}, and provides no formal test of split significance.
+Although pruning can control tree size, its inherent bias can still limit interpretability.
+Conditional inference trees (CIT; \parencite{hothorn2006unbiased}) address this issue by testing the global null of independence via permutation tests, which ensures an unbiased choice of splitting variable. \textcite{fu2017survival} adapted both CART and CIT to LTRC data--hereafter referred to as LTRC-CART and LTRC-CIT--and showed that LTRC-CIT tends to perform better than LTRC-CART in recovering true tree structure and in survival prediction, particularly under small sample sizes or high censoring.
 More recently, \textcite{yao2022ensemble} extended LTRC-CIT into an ensemble framework (LTRC-CIF) by growing bootstrap forests of LTRC-CITs and introducing an out-of-bag tuning procedure to regulate tree complexity.
 Nonetheless, both LTRC-CIT and LTRC-CIF compute split statistics and survival estimates from the conditional likelihood given truncation.
 As a result, they fall short of the efficiency achievable under full-likelihood alternatives.